How to Increase Testosterone: A Complete Guide

 Not only does testosterone affect your physical appearance, but it also has a significant effect on your sexual health.
 Testosterone regulates your sex drive and helps you get and maintain an erection when you feel like having sex.

 Your body produces testosterone in numerous places, with your testicles producing the largest share.
-It’s a complex process, with several parts of your body — from the brain to your pituitary glands — all playing a part.
+It’s a complex process, with several parts of your body — from the brain to your pituitary gland — all playing a part.

 It’s common for your testosterone levels to decline as you get older.
-As this happens, many men develop symptoms such as a decrease in muscle mass and bone strength, a reduced interest in sex and an increase in their body fat percentage.
+As this happens, many men develop symptoms such as a decrease in muscle mass and bone strength, a reduced interest in sex, and an increase in their body fat percentage.

 Exercise More Often